 \subsection{Experimental results}

-We provide results of three experiments: coarse-grained faulty service localization, fine-grained root cause metric localization in the faulty service, and fine-grained root cause metric localization with all observational metrics in all services.
-We compare the localization performance of CausalRCA with baseline methods and provide explanations of results.
+We provide the results of three experiments as below: \begin{itemize}[noitemsep, nolistsep] \item Coarse-grained faulty service localization based on service latency of all services. \item Fine-grained root cause metric localization in the faulty service based on system-level metrics in the faulty service. \item Fine-grained root cause metric localization with all monitoring metrics in all services \end{itemize} We compare the localization performance of CausalRCA with baseline methods and explain the results.